lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 * Rule ID.
 The Fragmentation Rule ID is given when choosing the profile according to the fragmentation mode require.
 1 bit can be used to recognize each mode.

 * DTag.
   No_ACK.
-Can take 1 bit value
+Can take 1 bit value.

   ACK_on_Error.
 Can take 1 bit value.

 * FCN
 No_ACK.Takes 1 bit wide